Deadly California wildfires force 157,000 from their homes

 “We’ve lost it all,” Larimer, 53, said as ash from the burning town drifted onto her shoulders about five miles outside of Paradise.
 “My mother, she evacuated and only took two outfits.
 Why?
 For the same reason: We all thought we’d be going home today.”

+For so long, she said, Paradise was the perfect place to live.
+Not too hot, not too cold.
+Not burdened with big-city problems, but big enough for people to find jobs and make a living in a town where housing costs were still low.
+Etter, a home-health aid, helped evacuate her longtime neighbors from their mobile home park, which she believed has been utterly destroyed.

+“I’m happy to be here, happy to be here and alive,” she said.
+“The material things, we can replace those.
+They’ll be replaced.
+You can’t replace your life or your friends.”

-The Camp Fire, which has exploded to 140 square miles and has destroyed more than 6,700 structures — most of them homes — is California’s most destructive wildfire since record-keeping began.
+The Camp Fire, which has exploded to 156 square miles and has destroyed more than 6,700 structures — most of them homes — is California’s most destructive wildfire since record-keeping began.
+It has driven out more than 50,000 residents.

-In Southern California, west of Los Angeles, the Woolsey fire has ballooned to almost 55 acres after jumping Highway 101, the main coastal artery, and racing to the sea.
+In Southern California, west of Los Angeles, the Woolsey fire after jumping Highway 101, the main coastal artery, and racing to the sea.

-In less than two days, the Woolsey Fire and the smaller Hill Fire, also in Ventura County, have destroyed more than 150 homes and prompted evacuation orders for more than 250,000 people, fire officials said.

-Officials ordered the evacuation of the entire city, which stretches 21 miles along the coastline and includes the homes of such celebrities as Lady Gaga, Mel Gibson and Cher.
+Officials ordered the evacuation of the entire city of Malibu, which stretches 21 miles along the coastline and includes the homes of such celebrities as Lady Gaga, Mel Gibson and Cher.

-The attempt to flee the flames has been hampered by clogged roads.
+The attempt by thousands of residents to flee the flames has been hampered by clogged roads.
 In addition, power has been cut off in many parts of Malibu, causing gas pumps not to work.

-Paul Bancroft said he was not about to about his house, which took him three years to build, in a nearby area known as Old Agoura.
+Paul Bancroft said he was not about to lose his house, which took him three years to build, in a nearby area known as Old Agoura.

 The fire burned “right up to the fence (and) started burning in my bushes.” he said.
 He managed to douse it with a garden hose.